Alex-665/SEDcreator_new/README.md

 You can now try to put some cluster in the scene, for that you can :
 - Place at least one _Empty_ in the scene and select it (or them) and then click on _Set Project Setup_.
 **Note** : All the setup that you do are effective on the _Empty_ which are selected, if they are not it will not apply anything on them.
 - There are several types of clusters with various options on them (radius, focal length of cameras, orientation of cameras), you can try to know what fit better for your project !
+>[!TIP]
+> The _Focus_ option (in Camera orientation) is a bit tricky : you have to select the object you want your cameras to be focus on and then click on _Set cluster focus_.

 ### Delimitations
 The _Delimitations_ are for the _Adaptative Icosahedron_ and _Adaptative UV Sphere_ (only).
 This is to limit the area of the cameras (i.e. if you place an _Empty_ and some cameras of the cluster are outside the _Delimitations_, they are not created.